Pashebor/epam-inner-courses-/4_Practical_exersise_ReactJS/README.md

 2.Then you must type "npm install" to pull all modules for package.

+## Building a project

+1. For a "production build" you need to run "build-prod" script using "npm run build-prod" command.
+2. For a "development build" you need to run "build-dev" script using "npm run build_dev" command.

-## How to run localhost with project
+## How to run a server

 In the terminal you should enter a "node server.js" to launch localhost, then make your path in browser "localhost: 3000" .

 ## Testing reducers

 Type "npm test" in your terminal to run app's reducer tests.